 Cancún is Mexico's premier tourist destination.
 Few places in the world offer honeymooners such exciting and accessible diversity.
-From ancient pyramids to modern resorts, Cancún has it all.
+From ancient civilizations to modern resorts, Cancún has it all.

 Romance and excitement are at your fingertips along the 14 mile-long stretch of sand that houses the Hotel Zone.
 Beautiful beaches — the kind that travel posters promise but seldom deliver — are right outside your door.
 The peninsula is bordered by the aquamarine waters and white sand beaches of the Mexican Caribbean on one side and the green waters of Nichupte Lagoon on the other.

 Sophisticated comforts, up-to-the-minute hotels and a spectacular array of activities surround you.
 Pristine nature preserves and archaeological sites stand beside ultra-modern hotels and mega malls.
 Clear blue waters with high visibility invite divers and snorkelers to be awestruck by the colorful reefs and marine life.
 Ancient Mayan cultures are also on display.
 The archaelogical site of of El Rey lies near Playa Mujeres Golf Club.
 Famous ancient archaelogical sites such as Tulum and Cobá are located a few miles away, in the Riviera Maya.
 Then there's Muyil, a land of archaelogical wonders located in the Mexican Caribbean´s newest destination, Maya Ka´an.

 You’ll love it all!

 The Best Parts of Cancún

 - CURRENCY: The peso.
 U.S. dollars are accepted everywhere but change will likely be in pesos.

 - ELECTRICITY: 110 volts, 60 cycles.
 Bring a power surge protector for your computer.